Charmed Spark K8s

 Platform:

-Monitoring the Spark cluster
+Monitoring the Charmed Apache Spark cluster

-By default, Spark stores the logs of drivers and executors as pod logs in the local file system, which are lost once the pods are deleted.
-Spark provides us with the ability to store these logs in a persistent object storage system, like S3, so that they can later be retrieved and visualised by a component called the Spark History Server.
+By default, Apache Spark stores the logs of drivers and executors as pod logs in the local file system, which are lost once the pods are deleted.
+Apache Spark provides us with the ability to store these logs in a persistent object storage system, like S3, so that they can later be retrieved and visualised by a component called the Spark History Server.

 - Using the Spark History Server, which is a UI that most Spark users are accustomed to, to analyze their jobs, at the application level (e.g. jobs separated by the different steps and so on).

-- Using Canonical Observability Stack (COS), which is more oriented to cluster administrators, allowing to set up alerts and dashboarding based on resource utilisation.
+- Using Canonical Observability Stack (COS), which is more oriented to cluster administrators, allowing them to set up alerts and dashboarding based on resource utilisation.

 Let’s explore each one of these options.

-Monitoring with the Spark History Server
+Monitoring with the Apache Spark History Server

 The Spark History Server is a user interface to monitor the metrics and performance of completed and running Spark applications.
-The Spark History Server is offered as a charm in the Charmed Spark solution, which can be deployed via Juju.
+The Spark History Server is offered as a charm in the Charmed Apache Spark solution, which can be deployed via Juju.

 Let’s create a fresh Juju model for some experiments with the Spark History server.